Strobesstrobes

 • ✓White box delivers the deepest coverage per dollar; black box delivers the most realistic external-attacker simulation.

-• ✓Gray box is the default for most web and API tests because it balances coverage, cost, and realism.
+• ✓Gray box is the default for most web and API tests because it makes authorization testing possible from day one.

 • ✓The right choice depends on your goal: validate defenses, maximize coverage, or simulate a specific threat.